fredpdavis/oshealab_genomic_scripts/README.md

 no.cytokine     cytokineStim=nc gamma   cytokineStim=IFNg_72h
 ```

+- Edit this file to describe the comparisons you'd like to make:
+`nano metadata/rnaseq_comparisons.txt`

 - If you want to specify your samples using more than one feature, use
 commas to express logical AND, and semicolon to express logical OR.
 AND's will be interpreted first.
 For example, `cytokineStim=nc,cellType=CD4;celltype=CD8`
 will pick either CD4 samples without cytokine stimulation OR any CD8 samples.

-### 3. Retrieve and prepare genome and gene information
+### 4. Retrieve and prepare genome and gene information

 This step will retrieve the files necessary to process mouse data.
 Take a look
 inside the script to get a sense of what data is being retrieved.
 If you ever